 Investment Pool Returns

-The average annual balance of funds invested in the Clark County Investment Pool (CCIP) ranges between $850 million and $1.1 billion in fund balances.
+The average annual balance of funds invested in the Clark County Investment Pool (CCIP) ranges between $1 billion and $1.3 billion in fund balances.
 The balance is dependent upon participants’ bond issues and tax receipt cycles.

 The pool’s primary investment objectives are safety, liquidity, and return on investment.
 The pool is only allowed to invest in certain types of highly rated securities, such as U.S. treasury obligations, federal agency obligations, top-rated municipal and corporate debt issuances, U.S. based supranational bonds, commercial paper, and certificates of deposit.